 Why Set LFET+MAIN?

-LFE+Main is an important bass setting that will determine if you will get the desired sound quality by correctly configuring these settings.
+It is important to set LFE+Main because this will determine if you will get the desired sound quality by correctly configuring these settings.

 Setting Your Speakers To LARGE or SMALL and LFE+MAIN